scienceai/paper-checkbox/README.md

 * `disabled: Boolean`: Optional.
 Determines whether the checkbox is disabled.
 * `id: String`: Required if using a label, optional otherwise.
 * `onClick: Function`: Optional.
 Called when the `<PaperCheckbox>` component is clicked.
+* `theme: String`: Optional.
+Accepts 'light' to add a light theme.
+Default theme is dark.

 ### Example
 ```js